foqueiroz/arcdocs.github.io/book/software/libraries/valgrind.md

-## The valgrind module on the HPC
+## The Valgrind module on the HPC

-The valgrind module can be loaded into your environment with the following command:
+The Valgrind module can be loaded into your environment with the following command:

 ```bash
 $ module add valgrind
 ```

-The valgrind module is available on ARC3 and ARC4:
+The Valgrind module is available on ARC3:

 ```{list-table}
 :header-rows: 1